alexwlchan/iam-policy-document-tester/README.md

 **Create short-lived, temporary roles for experimenting with AWS IAM policy documents.**

-This is a Python function for rapidly test and experimenting with AWS IAM policy documents.
+This is a Python function for rapidly testing and experimenting with AWS IAM policy documents.
 Here's what it looks like:

 ```python